AbdullahSK03/Mini-Project/receiptify-flask-main/README.md

 # receiptify-flask

 ## Steps to getting spotify credentials
-1. go to <a href='https://developer.spotify.com/dashboard/login'> Spotify dashboard</a> and make an account and a project
+1. go to <a href='https://developer.spotify.com/dashboard/login' target='blank'> Spotify dashboard</a> and make an account and a project
 2. go to your project and click "EDIT SETTINGS" and add your "Redirect URIs" (with ports)

 After you get credentials...